 KHR has prepared a competition proposal for a new integrated day care centre for the Municipality of Copenhagen.
 The day care centre will accommodate both kindergarten and nursery groups.

-The new faculty building links the New OUH with the existing SDU.
-The merging of the Faculty of Health and the University Hospital will foster collaboration between practice and research, thus providing optimal conditions for education, research and innovation in the health field.
-New SUND and New OUH, together a research and hospital project of 275,000m2 and a construction sum of DKK 6.3 billion.
+The new faculty building connects New OUH with the existing SDU.
+The merger of the Faculty of Health Sciences and the university hospital will promote collaboration between practice and research and thus provide optimal conditions for education, research and innovation in the healthcare sector.
+New HEALTH and New OUH is a research and hospital project totalling 275,000 m2 and a construction sum of DKK 6.3 billion.

 Utterslev School is the result of a project competition won by KHR in 2000.
 The school has two tracks and runs from kindergarten to grade 10.
 Nature and the natural sciences are a guiding principle in the school's pedagogy, and the breaking down of barriers between traditional subject areas and the integration of school and leisure time are a motive for the school's structure and organisation.